 3. Wound breakdown

-A poorly fitting garment, or a garment with poorly designed structure can rub or abraid the wound area, causing the wound site to break down and not heal quickly or properly.
-Ensure the garment has no ribbing or zippers that will interfere with the wound healing and this should not be a problem.
+A poorly fitting garment or a garment with a poorly designed structure can rub or abraid the wound area, causing the wound site to break down and not heal quickly or properly.
+Ensure the garment has no ribbing or zippers that will interfere with the wound healing, which should not be a problem.

 Not too tight.
 What you’re looking for here is a snug but comfortable fit.